agaravan/localguide/main/swapskill_privacy_policy.md

 ## Consent

-By using Tinder: Swap your Skill, you consent to the collection, use, and sharing of your information as described in this Privacy Policy.
+By using  : Swap your Skill, you consent to the collection, use, and sharing of your information as described in this Privacy Policy.

 ---